 The Marelli logo features a distinctive letter “M” composed of two elements joined at the bottom, resembling inverted “V” shapes.
 These forms appear as arrows pointing in different directions, creating an impression of activity and progress.
 The symbol is rendered in a light shade of blue.

-Marelli is placed directly below the emblem and written in a simple, unadorned typeface.
+Marelli is placed directly below the emblem, in a simple, unadorned typeface.
 The letters are in dark blue, making the text clear and easy to read.
 The two shades of blue work together harmoniously, creating a unified visual impression of the logo.

 The design combines sharp angles with the smoothness of the text lines, establishing overall balance.
 The appearance aligns with the company’s automotive industry focus and commitment to innovative solutions.

-The new Marelli logo was introduced after the merger of Marelli and Calsonic Kansei, visually representing the unification of the two companies and highlighting their shared goals and direction for future development.
+The new Marelli logo was introduced after the merger of Marelli and Calsonic Kansei, visually representing the two companies’ unification and highlighting their shared goals and direction for future development.